-Your Provider Team is comprised of qualified experts in addiction recovery, and also in their own principal fields of study.
+If you live in Sonoma County, your recommended Provider Team will likely be comprised of qualified experts in addiction recovery and also in their own principal fields of study.
 A critical factor in addiction treatment success, science has shown, is the use of qualified treatment providers.
-CHI only sub-contracts to clinically trained, licensed, highly-educated, and skilled providers.
-Every member of your Provider Team—your medical doctor, your certified addiction acupuncturists, your certified nutritionists, and your therapist—are highly skilled and educationally advanced professionals.
-Even your Case Manager has attained higher skills or education in social work, psychology, education, or nursing.
+Robin only refers to clinically trained, licensed, highly-educated, and skilled providers.
+Your certified addiction acupuncturists, your certified nutritionist, AOD Counsleors and your therapists—are highly skilled and educationally advanced professionals.
 All psychotherapy is provided by Marriage and Family Therapists or PhD psychologists with focused training in Cognitive-Behavioral Therapy and Family Systems Therapy.
-We do not work with “Addiction Counselors” in any of our principal treatment roles.

 A: All providers are self-employed, independent contract workers who are required to maintain their own building and malpractice insurances, offices, tax duties, and appointment calendars.
-CHI Recovery, Inc. will not accept any managerial or employer liability or obligation for any participating affiliate.
+Robin Stuart does not accept any managerial or employer liability or obligation for any referral she makes.

-Therapeutic modalities promoted within CHI’s model include, but are not limited to: Trauma specialization, Family Systems, Cognitive-Behavioral (CBT), and Transpersonal Therapies; Somatic Release Work; Dialectical Behavioral Therapy, (DBT) Group, Couples, and Family Therapies; and 12-Step Enhancement Work.
-Ph.D.-level psychologist subcontractors frequently address the needs of dual diagnosis clients.
+Therapeutic modalities promoted are not limited to, but may include: Trauma specialization, Family Systems, Cognitive-Behavioral (CBT), and Transpersonal Therapies; Somatic Release Work; Dialectical Behavioral Therapy, (DBT) Group, Couples, and Family Therapies; and 12-Step Enhancement Work.

 A: Why do you say you are better than most?

-- Provider Education: Through shared treatment protocols, we get the various providers “on the same page” regarding treatment.
-This ends the battle between the therapist, who is trying to get the patient to be drug free and receptive to treatment, only to have the MD putting the patient on methadone.
-By providing state-of-the-art information regarding patient care, all professionals work in tandem, instead of at cross-purposes.
+- Provider Education: Through a shared treatment plan, the various providers get “on the same page” regarding treatment.
+This ends the battle between the providers of differing opinions.
+By providing state-of-the-art information regarding patient care, all professionals can work in tandem, instead of at cross-purposes.

-- Demographic outreach: CHI™ serves individuals of all ages, 14 years old and older, and addresses associated symptoms and groupings frequently associated with addiction, including depression, dual diagnosis, and conduct disorders in adolescents, high conflict couples, blended families, LGBT clients, and extended and genetic families.
+- Demographic outreach: Robin serves individuals ages, 10 years old and older, and addresses associated symptoms and groupings frequently associated with addiction, including depression, dual diagnosis, and conduct disorders in adolescents, high conflict couples, blended families, LGBT clients, and extended and genetic families.

 - Comprehensive 360 Degree Treatment Plan: